Margareten: Education

 Margareten has five elementary schools, three secondary schools, a special school, two grammar schools, a commercial academy, a technical college, an IT school and a vocational school.

 The HTL Spengergasse with about 2600 students and 280 teachers is an important educational institution.
 This school is the oldest HTL in Austria and was founded in 1758 by Empress Maria Theresa.

 The disciplines are: art and design, business management and IT & organization.
 This HTL is housed in the former Landwehr equipment depot.The school for IT is a one-year school with a focus on IT specialist training.
 Her goal is to integrate graduates directly into occupational life.

 The Institute for High Energy Physics of the Austrian Academy of Sciences at Nikolsdorfer Gasse 18 (former district office 1862–1867) is the only university research facility in the district.
 The Institute for High Energy Physics deals with research into the smallest building blocks of matter and the forces acting between them (interactions).
 To this end, the institute works together with the European Research Center for Particle Physics CERN in Geneva.

 The adult education center (VHS) polycollege in Margareten has existed for 120 years.
 The polycollege is the largest of Vienna's 18 adult education centers and was founded in 1887 as the "Wiener Volksbildungsverein".
 On February 16, 2019, the school in Stöbergasse was closed and the courses were divided up at other locations.The building was demolished in favor of a new building for rental apartments.
 The new main location for the "VHS Polycollege Margareten Wieden" is at Siebenbrunnengasse 37.

 Population

-Population development

 In 1869, nearly 54,000 people lived in the district area.
 Over the next 30 to 40 years, the population doubled to almost 108,000 (circa 1900).
 Although it was only after World War I when the large apartment buildings were built along the Vienna belt, the population declined continuously until the 2001 census, due to the increased housing needs.
 Since the record-low population of 49,116 in 2001, there has again been a slight increase in the population, of about +1% per year.

 Margaret is, with over 25,000 inhabitants per km2, one of the most densely populated districts in Vienna.